Iran–European Union relations: Iranian nuclear program

 On 13 May 2022, the European Union said that it felt it had given stalled negotiations to resuscitate the 2015 Iran nuclear deal new life.

+2026 Israeli–United States strikes on Iran

+Ahead of the planned U.S. and Israeli strikes on Iran on 27 February 2026, European Union member states urged their citizens to leave Iran and other Middle Eastern countries as soon as possible or to avoid travelling to these regions.
+On 28 February 2026, President of the European Council António Costa and President of the European Commission Ursula von der Leyen stated that the European Union was closely monitoring events in Iran and called on Iran to return to diplomacy as soon as possible.

+In March 2026, Ursula von der Leyen declared the traditional 'rules-based' international order finished, advocating for a more interest-driven and realistic EU foreign policy in response to rising global instability.
+Addressing the U.S.-Israeli strikes on Iran, she argued 'no tears should be shed' for the Iranian regime, despite noting security risks to Europe.
+This rhetoric, particularly her dismissal of the rules-based framework, sparked significant criticism from several EU capitals and threats of a no-confidence motion from S&D lawmakers.

 Trade

 In 2008, Iranian exports to the EU amounted to €11.3 billion and imports from the EU amounted to €14.1 billion.
 EU exports to Iran are mainly machinery and transport (54.6%), manufactured goods (16.9%) and chemicals (12.1%).
 In 2011, Iran ranked 7th in exporting crude oil to Europe and a Eurostat report stated that 27 European states imported 11.4 billion Euros of goods from Iran in the first nine months of 2011.

 There is significant room for growth, though this is hampered by the nuclear dispute.
 A Trade and Cooperation Agreement was installed in 2002 but has been on hold since 2005 because of the dispute.
 There are no bilateral treaties as Iran is not a member of the WTO.
 On 23 June 2016, the United Kingdom voted to leave the European Union, a move which was praised by senior Iranian officials as a potential gateway for trade expansion with Europe.

 European sanctions do not affect Iran's electricity exports, which creates a loophole for Iran's natural gas reserves.

 At the sixth Iran-Europe Banking and Business Forum in Tehran in April 2018, Iran's outgoing ambassador to Germany Ali Majedi announced that Middle East Bank, Saman Bank, and Sina Bank were planning to open branches in German cities to increase Iran's trade relations with Europe.

 On 20 October 2018, Association of German Banks stated that exports from Germany to Iran has reduced to 1.8 billion euros since January.
 In 2019, the Instrument in Support of Trade Exchanges has become the main vehicle for EU–Iran trade bypassing the US sanctions.